The 7 Different Premarital Counseling Topics People Seek Out

-People who go to premarital counseling seek out various topics to discuss and to overcome.
+People who go to premarital counseling seek out various topics to discuss and overcome.
 Here are a few topics of the sort.

-This is because miscommunication is easy thanks to human nature.
+This is because miscommunication is easy, thanks to human nature.
 We communicate using words, body language, and thinking people will "get the hint," and there is naturally going to be miscommunication that comes from it.

 Examples of miscommunication are many.
 Say you want your partner to wash the dishes right away, and you tell them this.
 Your partner thinks you mean to wash the dishes eventually and puts them off.
-Once you see that the dishes have not been washed, you get upset with your partner and your partner gets defensive.
+Once you see that the dishes have not been washed, you get upset with your partner, and your partner gets defensive.

 Clearing The Air

 Another topic people try to accomplish when they go to premarital counseling is clearing the air of issues that have been bothering them.
 Many couples go to marriage with a few grievances.
 They write them off as minor; after all, no one is perfect, and you're going to have disagreements with anyone.
-However, if left untreated, these disagreements can turn into arguments, which can turn into destroying your relationship.
+However, if left untreated, these disagreements can turn into arguments, which can destroy your relationship.

 Disagreements can involve quirks that one partner doesn't like.
 For example, let's say one person is messy, always leaving their clothes around, and the other is cleaner.
-The cleaner person rolls their eyes at, the messier person but writes it off as something they'll have to deal with.
+The cleaner person rolls their eyes at the messier person but writes it off as something they'll have to deal with.
 But they don't deal with it, and instead, their annoyance grows until they snap.